-At various times during the academic year, a student may find him or herself in an under-assigned room.
+At various times during the academic year, a student may find themselves in an under-assigned room.
 In brief, an under-assigned room is a double room in which only one person is living.
-For example, "Mary" and "Jill" start out living together in a double room, but then "Mary" moves to a different room.
-"Jill" is now in an under-assigned room.
-In this example, "Jill" now has a choice to make.
+For example, Mary and Jill start out living together in a double room, but then Mary moves to a different room.
+Jill is now in an under-assigned room.
+In this example, Jill now has a choice to make.

 The Residence Hall Contract

-If a student finds that he or she is in an under-assigned room, it's important to review what the residence hall contract states.
-In summary, the contract states:
+If a student finds is in an under-assigned room, it's important to review what the residence hall contract states.
+In summary: